apache/datafusion-site/_posts/2024-08-06-datafusion-python-udf-comparisons.md

 on it.

-From my benchmarking, switching from approach of converting values into Python objects to this approach of using the pyarrow built-in functions leads to about a 10x speed improvement in this simple problem.
+From my benchmarking, switching from approach of converting values into Python objects to this approach of using the PyArrow built-in functions leads to about a 10x speed improvement in this simple problem.

-It’s worth noting that almost all of the pyarrow compute functions expect to take one or two arrays as their arguments.
+It’s worth noting that almost all of the PyArrow compute functions expect to take one or two arrays as their arguments.
 If you need to write a UDF that is evaluating three or more columns, you’ll need to do something akin to what we’ve shown here.